itsmat/DiscordNukerTool/README.md

 - Telegram [@negrigente](https://t.me/negrigente)
 - Discord [Mat#3616](https://github.com/itsmat)

-> 💡 Got a feature idea?
-Open an [issue](https://github.com/fabston/TradingView-Webhook-Bot/issues/new?assignees=&labels=enhancement&template=feature-request---.md) and I might implement it.
+> 💡 Do you have a function to implement?
+Open an [issue](https://github.com/itsmat/DiscordNukerTool/issues/new) and I might implement it.